 These kids are often living in a chronic state fight-or-flight… by no choice of their own.
-(To learn more about God’s design of the brain and behaviors, sign up for the FREE 5 Day Devotional Video Teaching Series.)
+To learn more about God’s design of the brain and behaviors, sign up for Barely Surviving To Outright Thriving.

 Recommended Reading For Moms Raising Kids With ADHD, SPD, ASD (or No Acronym At All)